Since 2017

 Step 2

-3. FORM cutlets from prepared mince; place in heated skillet with vegetable oil.
-Easier to shape: dip hands in COLD WATER.
+3. I shape the cutlets from the prepared mince and place them in a heated skillet with vegetable oil.
+To make the cutlets easier to shape, I dip my hands in cold water.

 Step 3

-4. Fry cutlets until GOLDEN BROWN both sides.
+4. I fry the cutlets until golden brown on both sides.

 Step 4